liamdugan/COLING-2025-Workshop-on-MGT-Detection-Task-3/README.md

 We have released our format checking script.

+### 22 Oct 2024

+The deadline for the competition has been extended to Nov 2nd 2024.

 ## <a name="competition"></a>Competition

 The competition will be held on the [RAID Website](https://raid-bench.xyz/).
 We will be releasing a separate leaderboard specifically for the shared task that will exist alongside the main RAID leaderboard and will be populated with results after the task finishes.